 Strong Partner Relationships

 Hospital CIOs and CTOs are under tremendous pressure to do more with smaller budgets and staff.
 It’s paramount that they have a reliable health communications IT partner.
-1Call forms solid partnerships with their customers.
+1Call forms solid partnerships with customers.
 Each organization is encouraged to work closely with the 1Call team of consultants and engineers through each phase of system planning, configuration, and implementation.
 This helps ensure that the 1Call systems are at their optimum performance levels to meet all the communication needs of their organizations.

 1Call also works closely with key technology partners to provide organizations with the solutions that best fit their communication and technology requirements.
-1Call’s partners integrate at a high level with the call center, on-call scheduling, HIPAA secure messaging, alarms management, and emergency notification solutions to produce a comprehensive solution that satisfies the needs of each organization.
+1Call’s partners integrate at a high level with the call center, on-call scheduling, HIPAA secure messaging, alarms management, and emergency notification services to produce a comprehensive solution that satisfies the needs of each organization.

 The 1Call technology partnerships include: